tcosmo/tcosmo.github.io/_posts/2019-05-23-about-undecidability.md

 The first axiom specifies that parenthesis don't matter when you are composing elements with each others, $x\cdot(y\cdot z) = (x\cdot y )\cdot z = x\cdot y \cdot z$ while the second one justifies why $e$ is called "neutral": composing an element $x$ with $e$ wont affect $x$.

-The definition of monoïd is very abstract.
+The definition of monoïds is very abstract.
 As a consequence, loads of different objects are monoïds.
 For instance the natural numbers!
 Take $\mathbb{N}=\{0,1\dots,\}$ and use addition as the composition law and 0 to be the neutral element.
 Then you will satisfy both axiom 1 and 2:

 1. $\forall x,y,z \in \mathbb{N} \quad x+(y+z) = (x+y)+z = x + y + z$
 2. $\forall x \in \mathbb{N} \quad x + 0 = 0 + x = x$